Jwink3101/remote_edit/readme.md

     export REMOTE_EDIT_MANUAL=1

-which will then echo the command to add to the local machine.
+which will then echo the command to add to the local machine without having to ssh to the local machine

+**OR**

+You can specify the edit command with `-m` as the first flag.
+For example, if you type *on the remote machine* (with `edit` aliased to `call_remote_edit`:

+    $ edit -m file1

+regardless of the `REMOTE_EDIT_MANUAL`, you will see:

+    Manual Remote Edit.
+Enter the following:
+        A: user@host /full/path/to/file1

+for you to enter on the local machine

 ## Methodology